-Internship Program in Educational Institutions (3) [Programa de prácticas en centros educativos] LIB 190
+LIB 190 Internship Program in Educational Institutions (3) [Programa de prácticas en centros educativos]

 Course designed for students in both Lengua y Cultura and Estudios Hispánicos who are interested in broadening their studies through internships in different types of teaching institutions.
 Through this course the student learns about the inner workings of the Spanish educational system and interacts with teaching staff and students.
-The course consists of lectures, readings, interviews, 45 internship hours, and a final project and oral presentation.
-Interns are placed in a primary school with 3- to 11-year-old students or a secondary (high) school with 12- to 18year-old students.
-May be offered fall and spring.
-May be taken only once during the academic year.
+The course consists of lectures, readings, interviews, 45 internship hours, a final project, and an oral presentation.
+Interns are placed in a primary school with 3- to 11-year-old students or a secondary (high) school with 12- to 18-year-old students.
+May be offered in fall and spring.
 FBI background check required (State of California background check reports are not accepted).
+Course may not be repeated.

-POL 100 The Political System of Spain and the European Union (3) [Sistema político en España y en la Unión Europea] Covers the precedents of the current political system, governance in Spain, the democratic institutions, the model of territorial organization of the state, the political parties, and Spain's influence in the European Union.
+POL 100 The Political System of Spain and the European Union (3) [Sistema político en España y en la Unión Europea]

+Covers the precedents of the current political system, governance in Spain, the democratic institutions, the model of territorial organization of the state, the political parties, and Spain's influence in the European Union.
 Dilemmas and disagreements; globalization vs. regionalization in the European Union's political system.